carlsmith/coffeeshop/README.md

 Limitations
 -----------

+The shell and its API are stable.

 Only Chrome and Opera currently have the features needed to create tracebacks, so you'll need one of those to use the shell.

-The app's just been released.
-All the core features have been implemented and are pretty stable and documented.
-It's just a matter of testing things really.

-The docs still need some work.
-They cover using the app itself pretty well, but the CoffeeScript Language stuff is still really sketchy in places.
-The docs are being worked on currently.
-There's good CoffeeScript docs online already, and it's a very easy ~ and fun ~ language to learn if you already know JavaScript.
+The docs cover using the shell itself well, but our CoffeeScript language reference is still really sketchy in places.
+There's good CoffeeScript docs online already.

 License
 -------